su5867/Online-Order-Management-System/README.md

 - Product CRUD with categories and stock management
 - Cart and wishlist functionality
 - Order placement, tracking, and status updates
-- Payment integration with eSewa, Khalti, Mobile Banking, and COD
+- Payment integration with Stripe and COD
 - Email notifications for orders and payments
 - Swagger API documentation
 - Docker containerization